anthony-bell/astreetcafe/README.txt

 **NOTE**
-This is all original work, images, etc. The design came from a freehtml5 download, check down below for credits and sources.
+The images are all original and taken from A Street Cafe.
+The design came from a freehtml5 download, check down below for credits and sources.

 TITLE: